remotion-dev/remotion/packages/docs/docs/lambda/speed.md

 [See this article for more information](/docs/lambda/bucket-naming#aws-region-in-the-name).
 Consider renaming your bucket or re-setting up Remotion Lambda to gain speed.
 This especially applies if you are having many Remotion buckets across regions.

+## Use MP3 as an audio codec<AvailableFrom v="4.0.16">

+By default, a video renders with the `h264` codec and the `aac` audio codec.
+Setting the [`audioCodec`](/docs/encoding/#audio-codec) to `mp3` will make "Combining videos" stage a lot faster, as the MP3 codec is much faster to encode than AAC.
+However, **the audio will not play in QuickTime Player and the file size is minimally higher**.

 ## Optimizing render performance

 See the [general performance tips](/docs/performance) which also apply to Lambda.